alexfigliolia/metrics/README.md

 });
 ```

-And that's it!
-Now our "Home Page Interactive" metric will record the time between the browser navigating to the Home Page and our data-populated UI rendering.
+Now our "Home Page Interactive" metric will record the time between the browser navigating to the Home Page and our data-populated UI rendering - giving us a real measurement of the page's interactivity.

 ### Interaction Metrics
-Now that we've gone over a basic performance metric, lets take a quick dive into `InteractionMetric`'s.
 These metrics combine the functionality of the core `Metric` interface with `success/failure` indicators.
 They're designed for tracking not only performance, but feature-reliability as well.

 Let's take a look at a working example:
 ```tsx